 Distributed, in an information technology (IT) context, means that something is shared among multiple systems which may also be in different locations.

-Computing is said to be "distributed" when the computer programming and data that computers work on are spread out over more than one computer, usually over a network.
-Computing prior to low-cost computer power on the desktop, was organized in centralized "glass houses" (so-called because the computers were often shown to visitors through picture windows).
-Although these centers still exist, large and small enterprises over time are moving (distributing) applications and data to where they can operate most efficiently in the enterprise, to some mix of desktop workstations, local area network servers, regional servers, Web servers, and other servers.
-A popular trend has been client/server computing which is simply the view that a client computer can provide certain capabilities for a user and request others from other computers that provide services for the clients.
-(The Web's Hypertext Transfer Protocol protocol is an example of this idea.)
+In distributed computing, processing and data are spread out over multiple computers, usually over a network.
+Years ago -- prior to low-cost computer power on the desktop -- computing was organized in centralized "glass houses" (so-called because the computers were often shown to visitors through picture windows).
+Today, most enterprises locate applications and data where they can operate most efficiently, to some mix of desktop workstations, local area network servers, regional servers, Web servers, and other servers.

 The cloud model, in which data and applications are served to users over the Internet, is a particular implementation of distributed computing, as is grid computing, in which large numbers of often geographically dispersed systems work together to perform compute-intensive tasks.

 The Distributed Computing Environment (DCE), a standard developed in the early 1990s, was influential for subsequent distribution models.
 Current models for distributed computing include client-server, clustered, n-tier and peer-to-peer (P2P).

 In a distributed database, portions of the database are stored on multiple computers within a network.
 Users have access to the portion of the database at their location so that they can access the data relevant to their tasks without interfering with the work of others.

 A distributed antenna system (DAS) is a network of relatively small antennas installed throughout a building to serve as repeaters.
 A DAS is designed to overcome the problem of isolated spots of poor coverage inside a large building.